 Verizon, AT&T, T-Mobile and Sprint

 AT&T has the longest history offering service in Alaska as far as the big four nationwide carriers go, and it has the most amount of established coverage.

 AT&T is thus the carrier to have if you want the best odds of being connected.

 However, even according to November 2017 data analysis by WhistleOut, AT&T covers just 24,961m2 of Alaska's 587,434 m2 .
 That is just 4.2% of the state - and is inclusive of both 3G and 4G/LTE coverage.

-Verizon has only recently seriously entered the Alaskan market, and its coverage is pretty much exclusively 4G/LTE.
-Verizon however covers an even more minuscule amount of area - just 8,398m2 (1.4%) currently.
+Verizon more recently seriously entered the Alaskan market, and its coverage is pretty much exclusively 4G/LTE.
+Verizon however covers an even more minuscule amount of area - just 8,398m2 (1.4%).